csiiiv/philgeps-awards-dashboard/data/README.md

 ### Docker Integration
 - **Development**: Data is mounted as volume for live updates
 - **Production**: Data can be baked into container image or mounted
+ - **Backend Default**: The backend image bakes demo/static datasets into `backend/django/static_data/` (copied to `/data/parquet` in the container).
+For large, real datasets, keep them in `data/parquet/` locally and mount `./data:/data` during development.

 ## 📈 Statistics
 - **Contract Value**: ₱14.8T+ across all contracts